Updated July 2020

 If you don't use the Linux procfs on FreeBSD (I don't), Retrospect Server will use the Linux mtab file to populate the list of volumes for the client, so any locations you want to back up need to be listed in that file.

 You can create the /etc/mtab file, but Linux programs will look for the file at /compat/linux/etc/mtab.
-Unfortunately, that file is deleted any time you update your Linux libraries, so I would just make a link from /etc/mtab to it (and make sure to re-make the link every time the Linux libraries update):
+Unfortunately, that file is deleted and remade any time you update your Linux libraries (/compat/linux/etc/mtab is a symbolic link to /compat/linux/proc/self/mounts).

 Here is a sample /etc/mtab file layout that you can use to back up some ZFS shares (modify with your paths):

 /dev/da0p2 / ufs rw 0 0 /zfs/share /zfs/share zfs rw 0 0 /zfs/data /zfs/data zfs rw 0 0

 If you use ZFS snapshots and have them set to visible, this next part is important!

 Whatever locations you added to mtab above, add their snapshot directories to the /etc/retroclient.excludes file, as well: